ShishirGupta-Wu/aspergillus_ps/README.md

 ## Requirements

-Perl, BioPerl, T-Coffeee, Prank, Pal2Nal, Gblocks, Hyphy, PAML.
+Perl, BioPerl, T-Coffeee, Pal2Nal, Gblocks, Hyphy, PAML.
 All the programs should be installed and path should be added in the bash profile (Unix OS).

 ## 1. Sequences
 All the amino acid sequences used can be downloaded from here and nucleotide sequences can be downloaded from here.